Ausable Chasm ... comprised of Rainbow, Horseshoe and Lower Horseshoe Falls

 Drop: 91'

 When you enter the welcome center, you will find the counter where you pay for the options you wish to see.
+This is one of very few locations that we know of in the Adirondacks where you will pay to see the waterfalls, certainly the most costly.
 There is also a large gift shop, a cafe and maps of the area.
-The basic admission is $16.00 per adult.
+The basic admission was $16.00 per adult in 2011.
 For that price you get to hike any of three trails.
 We chose the Inner Sanctum trail which took you along the sides of the gorge, closest to the river level for these three trails.
 At the end of any of the options, a shuttle bus returns you to the area above the gift shop by Rainbow Falls for a closer view.

 There is also a "Cave and Falls Hike" available.
 In addition to the basic $16 charge, this is $10 more per person.
 It is our understanding that this takes you down to the river level and you do get to view six of the seven falls.
 Most waterfalls aficionados enjoy hiking natural trails to view waterfalls.
 It is an individual decision as to whether you want to pay $26 per person for this privilege.
 We chose not to do this, not because of the cost but because of the timing.
 This is a guided hike and only available at select times of the day.
 We arrived late morning just after the last morning tour had departed.
 The next one was almost 2-1/2 hours later.
 Between the wait and the fact that we had five other falls and about 150 miles to drive on our agenda that afternoon, we opted out.